top of page

 Eileen Díaz McConnell is a sociologist, a social demographer, and Professor in the School of Transborder Studies at Arizona State University (ASU).
 In 2021, ASU President Michael Crow appointed her as a President's Professor, a permanent designation that rewards enthusiasm and innovation in teaching.

 Raised in Corpus Christi and San Antonio, Texas, Eileen is the proud daughter of a Colombian immigrant Mamá from Medellín, Colombia and an Irish American Dad from Atlantic Highlands, New Jersey.
-She earned her doctorate in Sociology from the University of Notre Dame in 2001 and previously worked at Indiana University and the University of Illinois.
+She earned her doctorate in Sociology from the University of Notre Dame in 2001.
+Before coming to Arizona State University, she worked at Indiana University, the University of Illinois, and as a contractor with the U.S. Census Bureau.

 bottom of page